-In addition, students with an outstanding academic record during their entire time at RTC will be given special recognition at the college's graduation ceremony.
+In addition, students with an outstanding academic record during their entire time at RTC will receive special recognition at their graduation ceremony.

-7. Contact Information and Emergency Number
+7. Contact Information

 Below is contact information for individuals with whom you may need to be in touch.
 Because this list was prepared before the beginning of the semester, information for some pertinent individuals is not available.
 More complete contact information listing including faculty contact information will be made available shortly.